borntofrappe/Practice-Front-End-Web-Development/JS30 Speech Synthesis API/README.md

 - update the UI of the application to highlight each spoken word.
 This required a bit more trickery and use of the `onboundary` event, which is fired off whenever the synthesizer reaches a boundary (word).
 By leveraging the index the event gives in the `e.charIndex` property, it is roughly possible to find the exact position of the spoken text.

 With this last feature in mind, I had to change the UI of the application, from a `textarea` element to a `div` container with a property of `contentEditable`.
 To cover a few edge cases I 'sanitized' the input with a simple regular expression and injected the spoken text in the `div` container, wrapping the spoken words in `mark` elements.

+I might really come back to this project, if nothing to see the use of seldom used CSS selectors (`:empty`) and how to sanitize input text.
+With this last regard, I am sure the approach I took, using a simple regular expression, is quite naive.
+Another area of study: how to sanitize user input.